A quantum-inspired tensor network method for constrained combinatorial optimization problems: Results and discussions

 It is worth noting that the open-pit mining problem has a few desirable properties for our algorithm.
 First, the system has a large energy gap between the ground state and the first excited state, allowing ITE to efficiently separate the optimal solution.
-Second, the constraints are structured, making the tensor network construction reducible to well-studied tensor network forms.
+Second, local and structured constraints decrease the complexity of constructing the tensor networks and make them reducible to well-studied tensor network forms.
 Third, the Hamiltonian contains only local interactions, resulting in well-controllable long-range entanglement, thus allowing aggressive bond-dimension truncations.
 It would be intriguing to see how the algorithm performs for more complicated and less suitable problems.
 Furthermore, by increasing the initial bond dimension, our algorithm can be extended beyond binary variables.
 A study on the performance sacrifice due to the increased initial bond dimension would be of interest.
 Moreover, as most of the tensor elements are zero in our construction, sparse tensor techniques could be applied, in addition to parallel computing implementations, to further improve performance.